Myth (video game series): Community-driven development

 Despite the official end-of-life, the Myth series continued to have an active online fanbase, particularly Soulblighter.
-The first organised group of programmers, artists and coders from the game's community were known as MythDevelopers, who asked for, and were granted access to the source code so as to continue its development.
-With the blessing of Take-Two, Bungie released their entire archive of Myth-related materials to MythDevelopers, including the source code, artwork, all creative files (such as maps, 3D models, scripts, etc.), and documentation, over 80GB of material.
-MythDevelopers were also granted access to the source code for The Wolf Age.
-Bungie also open sourced their Myth metaserver source code in 2002.
+The first organised group of programmers, artists, and coders from the game's community was known as MythDevelopers, who requested and were granted access to the source code so as to continue its development.
+With the permission of Take-Two, Bungie released their entire archive of Myth-related materials to MythDevelopers, including the source code, artwork, all creative files (such as maps, 3D models, scripts, etc.), and documentation, over 80 gigabytes of material.
+MythDevelopers was also granted access to the source code for The Wolf Age.
+Bungie also open-sourced their Myth metaserver source code in 2002.

 MythDevelopers used this material to improve and further develop the games.
 Although their initial focus was on the bug-ridden release version of The Wolf Age, they also worked to update the first two games to newer operating systems on both Mac and PC, fix bugs, and create unofficial patches to enhance both the games themselves and the mapmaking tools.
 They also developed their own library, dubbed the Myth Core Library, which provided networking, input routines, and other low-level functions.
 This enabled MythDevelopers to avoid the necessity of licensing any external libraries, and instead allowed them to develop everything in-house.
 This was part of their deal with Take-Two, as they couldn't incorporate anything into the games which they would be unable to give Take-Two the rights to should the company ever ask for the source code back; all modifications remained the intellectual property of Take-Two, who were free to use them in a future commercial version of Myth, if they ever wanted to re-release an upgraded version of one or more of the games, or incorporate the modifications into the development of a new Myth game.

 In April 2003, MythDevelopers released a v1.1 patch for The Wolf Age for both Windows and Mac.
 Fixing over forty gameplay and stability issues, and addressing numerous bugs, the patch also included new multiplayer maps and gameplay modes.
 MythDevelopers disbanded in December 2003, with Project Magma becoming the main development group for The Fallen Lords and Soulblighter, and FlyingFlip Studios for The Wolf Age.
 Magma's final patch for The Fallen Lords was v1.5, released in 2005, which added support for OpenGL 1.3 for both PC and Mac.
 FlyingFlip's final patch for The Wolf Age was v1.3, released in 2004, which introduced multiple gameplay and stability improvements, as well as bug fixes, and performance enhancements.
 FlyingFlip disbanded in 2007.